hapax/hapax.github.io/assets/reality.md

 These are the props of a scientist if we believe the canonical stereotype, the one we see in films, television, books, and really everywhere in popular culture.
-But hatever its flaws, this stereotype has one saving grace: it is democratic.
+But whatever its flaws, this stereotype has one saving grace: it is democratic.
 Everyone can aspire to wear a labcoat and look through a microscope.